divijghose/firedrake/Firedrake-meeting-2024-11-13.md

 ## Ongoing PRs

-[UFL update](https://github.com/firedrakeproject/firedrake/pull/3862) KS: droppping gdim will break chekpointing, this has to be addressed by filtering the previosuly generated hashes.
+[UFL update](https://github.com/firedrakeproject/firedrake/pull/3862) KS: droppping gdim will break checkpointing, this has to be addressed by filtering the previosuly generated hashes.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*